Terror module unearthed in J-K's Baramulla; 2 LeT militant associates arrested | Law-Order

 - India

-A Lashkar-e-Taiba (LeT) terror module has been unearthed in Jammu and Kashmir’s Baramulla district, with the arrest of two militant associates and recovery of arms and ammunition from them, police said on Friday.
-The two terrorist associates of LeT outfit have been arrested in Uri area of Baramulla, in north Kashmir, a police official said.
-He said incriminating material, including two pistols and five hand grenades, have been recovered from their possession.
-A case under UA (P) & Arms Act has been registered and further investigation is going on, the police official said.
+A Lashkar-e-Taiba (LeT) terror module has been unearthed in Jammu and Kashmir's Baramulla district with the arrest of two militant associates and recovery of arms and ammunition from them, police said on Friday.
+The two terrorist associates of LeT outfit have been arrested in Uri area of Baramulla in north Kashmir, a police spokesperson said.
+He identified the two as Zaid Hassan Malla, resident of Mir Sahib Baramulla, and Mohammad Arif Channa, from Stadium Colony Baramulla.

+During their personal search two Glock pistols, two pistol magazines, two pistol silencers, five Chinese grenades and 28 live pistol rounds were recovered from their possession, spokesperson said.

+“They were involved in cross-border smuggling of arms and ammunition at the behest of Pakistan-based terror handlers and its further distribution to LeT terrorists for carrying out terror activities,'' the spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)